Sean Combs

 Biography of P. Diddy

-In the early 1990s, the young and ambitious Sean Combs, known today as P. Diddy, began his journey as a simple intern at a record company.
-Fate took a sharp turn when he "discovered" the young rapper Notorious B.I.G. and founded his label Bad Boy Records.
-Like a King Midas of hip-hop, everything Diddy touched turned to gold—his producing talent helped launch the careers of many stars.
+In the early 1990s, young and ambitious Sean Combs—known today as P. Diddy—started his journey as just an intern at a record company.
+Everything changed when he discovered young rapper Notorious B.I.G. and founded his label Bad Boy Records.
+Like a hip-hop Midas, everything Diddy touched turned to gold—his producing talent launched countless careers.

-But Diddy didn't stop at being a producer—he created his own empire, including the fashion line Sean John, perfumes, and even tequila production.
+But Diddy didn't stop at producing—he built his own empire, including fashion line Sean John, perfumes, and even tequila.

 P. Diddy (Sean Combs)